beckpull/readme-generator/README.md

 * This README file was created using the template found at: https://github.com/othneildrew/Best-README-Template

 #### Disclaimer:
-> I utilized several Javascript articles from sources such as (but not limited to) Stack Overflow, W3Schools, and MDN Web Docs **as references** for the javascript code attached.
+> I utilized several articles from sources such as (but not limited to) Stack Overflow, W3Schools, and MDN Web Docs **as references** for the javascript code attached.
 >
 >**All of the utilized information has been altered in order to fit this project.**